boki127/C-Kriati-challenge-oldPhone/REFLECTION.md

 - Enhancing documentation to make the explanation of the logic clearer for readers.
 - Automating code review for naming consistency, readability, and style.

-# AI tools used during development, including the prompts or instructions to those tools.
+# AI tools used during development in the first phrase, including the prompts or instructions to those tools.
 Tool : ChatGPT (Free Tier)
 Instrcution Prompt :
 ```